4.1. Hartree-Fock Procedure for Approximate Quantum Chemistry#

 Exercise 3

-Use B and B_dagger and the matrix rules above to calculate the matrix S.
+and the matrix rules above to calculate the matrix S

 # calculate S from matrix of basis vectors